CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is concise and names a specific product with concrete actions, giving it strong specificity and distinctiveness.
-However, it critically lacks any 'Use when...' guidance, which would help Claude know when to select this skill from a large pool.
-Adding natural user trigger terms like 'smart bed', 'bed temperature', or 'sleep pod' would also improve discoverability.
+However, it lacks a 'Use when...' clause, which significantly hurts completeness and could make it harder for Claude to know when to select this skill.
+Adding natural user trigger terms like 'smart bed', 'mattress temperature', or 'bed cooling' would also improve discoverability.

 Suggestions

-Add a 'Use when...' clause, e.g., 'Use when the user asks about their Eight Sleep pod, bed temperature, sleep schedules, or smart mattress settings.'
+Add a 'Use when...' clause, e.g., 'Use when the user asks about their Eight Sleep pod, bed temperature, sleep schedule, or smart mattress settings.'

 DimensionReasoningScore